Honors & Awards

 » Tom Osborne Citizenship Team (2018)

-Bootle recorded three tackles in the season opener against Colorado with his first two career passbreakups, and he had one tackle against Troy, when the Huskers limited the Trojans to 110 passing yards.
-He added four tackles at No. 19 Michigan and had a career-high five pass breakups, the most by any FBS player in the first four weeks of the season.
+Bootle recorded three tackles in the season opener against Colorado with his first two career pass breakups, and he had one tackle against Troy, when the Huskers limited the Trojans to 110 passing yards.
+He added four tackles at No. 19 Michigan and had a career-high five pass breakups, the third-highest total by an FBS player during the 2018 regular season.
 Bootle's five breakups at Michigan ranked third in school history and tied for the most pass breakups by a Husker in a Big Ten Conference game.
 He then had three breakups the next week vs. Purdue while totaling a career-high seven tackles.
 Bootle made five tackles at No. 16 Wisconsin and tallied four tackles the next week at Northwestern.
-In Nebraska's win over Minnesota, Bootle had three pass breakups, his third game this season with at least three breakups.
+In Nebraska's win over Minnesota, Bootle had three pass breakups, his third game of the season with at least three breakups.
 Bootle added another breakup the next week vs. Bethune-Cookman, while also totaling three tackles.
 At No. 8 Ohio State in the first game of November, Bootle made three tackles and broke up one pass.
+Bootle had three tackles in Nebraska's win over Illinois and four tackles in the Huskers' victory over Michigan State when MSU quarterback Rocky Lombardi completed only 15-of-41 pass attempts.
+He closed his sophomore season with one tackle at Iowa, when the Huskers held the Hawkeyes to 153 passing yards.

 2017 (Redshirt Freshman)